West Terrace, Iowa State Capitol

 - Pacific Rim Noodle House: Fresh soba noodles wokked with all fresh veggies, garlic, fresh ginger, & tossed in house blue-ribbon finishing sauce, fresh squeezed lemonade, lavender lemonade, limeade

 - Rita’s of West Des Moines: Italian ice, frozen custard, gelati

-- Roadside Tacos: Tacos, burritos, nachos, walking tacos
+- Roadside Tacos: Street tacos, walking tacos, nachos

-- Willie’s BBQ: Brisket, ribs, pulled pork, turkey legs
+- Willie’s BBQ: Ribs, pulled pork, brisket, hot dogs, brats, turkey legs

 - For on-site medical needs, please visit the medical unit on Finkbine or a uniformed on-site police officer.